Robert White (West Virginia state senator): West Virginia Senate

+In 1930, White won the Democratic Party's primary election and nomination against Adam B. Link with 3,892 votes to Link's 3,384 votes, for the 15th Senate district of the West Virginia Senate.
+He ran unopposed in the general election, and he was subsequently elected to the seat with 10,530 votes.

-In 1930, White was elected to serve in the West Virginia Senate representing the state's Fifteenth Senatorial District.
-He served in the 40th and 41st Sessions of the West Virginia Legislature and completed his term in 1934.
-During the 1932 legislative year, the West Virginia Senate was led by the Republican Party majority.
+White served in the 40th and 41st Sessions of the West Virginia Legislature, which lasted from January 14, 1931 until the end of the 41st Session's extra session ending on March 24, 1934.
+During the 1931 legislative session, White was a member of the West Virginia Senate Committees on the Judiciary, Finance, Roads and Navigation, Public Buildings and Humane Institutions, Immigration, and Agriculture, and also the To Examine Clerk's Office.
+During the 1932 legislative session, the West Virginia Senate was led by the Republican Party majority.
 The following legislative year in 1933, White served as the floor leader for the West Virginia Senate's Democratic Party members.
 The West Virginia Senate's majority had shifted to the Democrats in 1933, and in January 1933, White was selected by A. G. Mathews, President of the West Virginia Senate, as chairman of the senate's Judiciary Committee.
 In this position, White introduced twelve bills in 1933 to correct errors and omissions in existing statutes.
 Also in the 1933 legislative year, White served as a member on the Finance; Roads and Navigation; Counties, Municipal Corporations; Rules; Medicine and Sanitation; Education; Privileges and Elections; and Redistricting committees.

-In the same year White was also appointed as a member on two special senate committees.
+In the same year, White was also appointed as a member on two special senate committees.
 On January 19, 1933, White sponsored a resolution for the creation of a special committee on economy and efficiency to study state and municipal government spending.
 The committee was charged with making investigations, developing recommendations, and drafting bills to empower its recommendations.
 It was further permitted to summon witnesses, examine records, and to investigate all state and local government organizations to recommend further mechanisms to affect efficiency and economy.
 White was appointed to the committee, which consisted of the speaker of the House of Delegates, the president of the West Virginia Senate, and two members from each house.